VELOSOGOMES2/teste/README.md

         teleportThread = task.spawn(function()
             while autoFarmRunning do
+                if not isInCar() then
+                    stopAutoFarm("Saiu do carro, AutoFarm desligado")
+                    return
+                end

                 local car = getCar()
                 if not car or not car.Parent then stopAutoFarm("Carro removido, AutoFarm desligado")
-                    return
-                end

-                -- 🛑 Saiu do carro
-                local humanoid = player.Character and player.Character:FindFirstChildOfClass("Humanoid")
-                if humanoid and not humanoid.SeatPart then
-                    stopAutoFarm("Saiu do carro, AutoFarm desligado")
                     return
                 end